 SPCH U448.
-Organizational Communication (3) Theories, research and functions of communication in organizations, including communication practices and strategies in professional and social settings.
-Prerequisites: SPCH U201/U201R or permission of the instructor.
+Organizational Communication (3) Theories, research and practical implications of communication in organizations and organizing contexts.
+The relationships among power, identity and organization in local and global contexts are emphasized.
+Prerequisites: SPCH U201, U201R, and SPCH U348.

 SPCH U450.
 Communicating for Social Change (3) Theoretical and practical approaches to understanding communicative and relational practices in social movement organizing.
 Emphasizes the construction of persuasive messages and responsible advocacy for social change in traditional and digital communication contexts.
 Prerequisites: SPCH U201/U201R.